 Be part of the “HeadTwister” experiment!
 Help us evolve it and send us your portrait photo.
 If we have your permission we’ll put it on the HeadTwister Wall of Pioneers!

 Throughout each of the 60 levels, you’ll be guiding Bishop 7 (probably best not to ask what happened to Bishop 1 through 6) past enemy patrols to acquire gems and keys required to progress.
-Unlike so many other mobile games that makes use of a flimsy virtual joystick/joypad, here, you’ll be ‘going’ through each level twice.
+Unlike so many other mobile games that make use of a flimsy virtual joystick/joypad, here, you’ll be ‘going’ through each level twice.
 First, you’ll be drawing a path for Bishop 7 by dragging your finger across the screen, and then it’s essentially Red Light, Green Light (the kid’s game) as you control when the little fella should move, how fast, and when he should stop.
 Did someone say ‘time travel’?
 Sounds like fun to me!

 Beating each level is not all there is to it though, as there’s mention of ‘unlockable secrets’, and a promise of ‘regular updates’.
 Time will tell exactly what those involve.
 For now, Droidscape: Basilica is available on iTunes, so would you kindly help Bishop 7?
 Don’t forget to grab your exclusive Bundle In A Box content, if you own any of those.